_meta field for platform-level configuration that sits alongside inputSchema and outputSchema. This guide covers the three _meta capabilities:

 Rate-Limit Reference Implementations

-- TypeScript: Normalized Data Provider — Execute-mode data broker with background ingestion,
+- TypeScript: Normalized Data Provider, Execute-mode data broker with background ingestion,

-- Additional large-surface example: Polymarket contributor server
+- Python: Hummingbot contributor server

 Context Injection

-The Context Injection pattern enables MCP tools to receive user-specific data without handling authentication or credentials:- Portfolio Data — Hyperliquid positions, balances, P&L
+The Context Injection pattern enables MCP tools to receive user-specific data without handling authentication or credentials:- Portfolio Data: Hyperliquid positions, balances, P&L

-- Prediction Markets — Polymarket positions and orders
+- Prediction Markets: Polymarket positions and orders

-- Wallet Data — EVM addresses and token balances
+- Wallet Data: EVM addresses and token balances

 Why “Context Injection”?
 The platform fetches user data client-side and injects it directly into your tool’s arguments.
-Your server never sees private keys or credentials — just structured data ready to analyze.
+Your server never sees private keys or credentials, just structured data ready to analyze.

 When to Use Context Injection